cleavr/cleaverdocs/content/guides/laravel.md

 ### Configure environment variables

 Select the **Environment** tab.
-This will pull in the start .env file that Cleavr automatically generated on site creation.
+This will pull in the starter .env file that Cleavr automatically generated on site creation.

 You'll notice Cleavr already filled in some required variables; including the database connection variables.